velika778/LHL-SQL-Project/starting_with_questions.md

 ##### Product categories ordered by visitors in country:

 ```
-WITH session_analytics AS (
-    SELECT
-        alls.visitid AS visitor,
-        country,
-        city,
-        totaltransactionrevenue,
-        revenue,
-        CASE
-            WHEN totaltransactionrevenue IS NULL
-            THEN sum(revenue) OVER(PARTITION BY a.visitid)
-            ELSE totaltransactionrevenue
-        END as revenue_combined, -- can only be read as a min/max value
-        alls.date,
-        CASE
-			WHEN productquantity IS NULL then 1
-			ELSE productquantity END
-		as quantity,
-        productprice as price,
-        productsku AS sku,
-        productname,
-        productcategory
-    FROM all_sessions alls
-        JOIN analytics a
-        ON alls.visitid = a.visitid
-    WHERE COALESCE(totaltransactionrevenue,revenue) IS NOT NULL
-)

-SELECT distinct(country) as country, productcategory, sum(quantity) OVER (PARTITION BY visitor) as num_products_ordered FROM session_analytics
+SELECT distinct(country) as country, productcategory, count(distinct sku) as num_products_ordered FROM session_totals -- counts distinct skus per order in place of using the quantity which is missing values
 WHERE productcategory NOT IN
-	('${escCatTitle}','(not set)')
+	('${escCatTitle}','(not set)') -- ignores product categories where the values are missing but not null
-GROUP BY country, productcategory, visitor, quantity
+GROUP BY country, productcategory
-ORDER BY country ASC
+ORDER BY country, num_products_ordered DESC
 ```

 ##### Product categories ordered by visitors in each city:

 ```
-WITH session_analytics AS (
-    SELECT
-        alls.visitid AS visitor,
-        country,
-        city,
-        totaltransactionrevenue,
-        revenue,
-        CASE
-            WHEN totaltransactionrevenue IS NULL
-            THEN sum(revenue) OVER(PARTITION BY a.visitid)
-            ELSE totaltransactionrevenue
-        END as revenue_combined, -- can only be read as a min/max value
-        alls.date as date,
-        CASE
-			WHEN productquantity IS NULL then 1
-			ELSE productquantity END
-		as quantity,
-        productprice as price,
-        productsku AS sku,
-        productname,
-        productcategory
-    FROM all_sessions alls
-        JOIN analytics a
-        ON alls.visitid = a.visitid
-    WHERE COALESCE(totaltransactionrevenue,revenue) IS NOT NULL
-)

-SELECT distinct(city) as city, productcategory, sum(quantity) OVER (PARTITION BY city, visitor) as num_products_ordered FROM session_analytics
+SELECT distinct(city) as city, productcategory, count(distinct sku) as num_products_ordered FROM session_totals -- counts distinct skus per order in place of using the quantity which is missing values
 WHERE productcategory NOT IN
-    ('${escCatTitle}','(not set)')
+    ('${escCatTitle}','(not set)') -- ignores product categories where the values are missing but not null
-    AND city <> 'not available in demo dataset'
+    AND city <> 'not available in demo dataset' -- excludes values where the city is unknown
-GROUP BY city, productcategory, visitor, quantity
+GROUP BY city, productcategory
 ORDER BY city, num_products_ordered DESC
 ```